<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=159418561124433&amp;ev=PageView&amp;noscript=1">

 Recessed Lighting

-Adding lighting to your sunroom will allow you to use it around the clock because you won’t need to rely solely on natural light for illumination, Recessed lighting is a popular choice for sunrooms because it saves space and offers a clean and minimalist look while providing all the illumination you need.
+Adding lighting to your sunroom will allow you to use it around the clock because you won’t need to rely solely on natural light for illumination.
+Recessed lighting is a popular choice for sunrooms because it saves space and offers a clean and minimalist look while providing all the illumination you need.

-Vaulted Ceiling: Vaulted ceilings are a common feature for sunrooms as they open up your space and offer more surface area for windows.
+Vaulted ceilings are a common feature for sunrooms as they open up your space and offer more surface area for windows.
 Opting for vaulted ceilings will give you an abundance of natural light.
 However, with this comes an added price.
-Consider your options and determine if this added luxury helps you achieve your lifestyle goals or if a standard ceiling will do.
-No matter what you decide, the space should be yours and offer you what you need to unwind.

-Flooring Options: Flooring options in sunroom may vary but a general rule of thumb is that due to its outdoor nature, people don’t normally opt for carpeting, the sunroom is an extension of your back yard after all.
-Depending on the flooring that you choose and the size of the add on, pricing may vary.
-A few flooring options to consider are,
+Flooring options in a sunroom may vary, but a general rule of thumb is that due to its outdoor nature, people don’t normally opt for carpeting.
+The sunroom is an extension of your backyard after all.

 • Hardwood